By Nadav Maman, Deep Instinct Co-Founder & CTO

 Such attacking techniques have been developed by researchers against computer vision algorithms, NLP and malware classifiers.

 In order to have the best defense, you need to know how attackers operate.
 Machine learning and deep learning experts need to be familiar with these techniques in order to build a robust system against them.
-Keep up with the AI threat potential landscape and read more in our AI vs AI blog series.
+Keep up with the AI threat potential landscape and watch this on-demand webinar on the evolution of modern cyber threats.